Church of St James, Kinnersley: Architecture and description

 The design of the church is unusual.
 Its "most impressive" element is the, almost detached, tower, constructed in the 14th century.
 The body of the church is simple, a chancel dating from c.1300, with a north aisle and an arcade.
 The interior has waggon roofs, with "rich" decoration designed by Bodley and executed by Andrews.
 It includes much multi-coloured stenciling.
 Alan Brooks, in the 2012 revised Herefordshire volume of the Buildings of England series, describes the decoration as "particularly fine".
 St James is a Grade I listed building.
-The church contains some notable monuments, including one of the mid-17th century to Francis Smalman and his wife Susan, which Pevsner attributes to Samuel Baldwin.
+The church contains some notable monuments, including one of the mid-17th century to Francis Smallman and his wife Susan, which Pevsner attributes to Samuel Baldwin.

 The war memorial in the churchyard is designed in the form of an obelisk and commemorates the men of the village who died in both the First and the Second World Wars.
 It is a Grade II listed structure.
 Bodley's grave, which is also listed at Grade II, is close to that of his collaborator on the interior decoration of the church, the Rev. Frederick Andrews.